hero banner image

 Your future career

 Career prospects for graduates are excellent across the space, aircraft, and defence sides of the aerospace industry.
 Graduates of this course are strong candidates for employment on projects such as the development of missile systems, satellites and space vehicles.
-Many graduate have gone on to become:
+An impressive 93% of our students are employed or in further study (Graduate Outcome, 2021/22).
+Many graduates have gone on to become:

 See what recent graduates are up to